benjamin421/aionbio/content/roadmap.md

 3. *Lack of an FDA Precedent:*
 A significant risk in the program lies in the lack of FDA precedent for therapies developed through bioelectric modulation techniques.
 The FDA's rigorous approval process necessitates stringent compliance with [current good manufacturing practices (cGMP)](https://www.fda.gov/drugs/pharmaceutical-quality-resources/current-good-manufacturing-practice-cgmp-regulations), and the introduction of therapies based on entirely new principles like bioelectric modulation could face substantial regulatory challenges.
 These challenges might include establishing new protocols, proving efficacy and safety beyond conventional approaches, and addressing any unique ethical concerns.
 While daunting, this obstacle is not insurmountable, as evidenced by the successful incorporation of other innovative medical technologies into clinical practice.
 The initiative would benefit from a proactive approach to regulatory engagement, including early consultations with the FDA, to navigate these uncharted waters.
 This approach could help in developing a framework for regulatory compliance that aligns with the innovative nature of bioelectric modulation, potentially setting a precedent for future therapies in this field.

-## IX.
+## XIII.
 How is the program structured?
 How long will it take and how much will it cost?

 ![Image of dependency chart for research roadmap](/img/dependencies.png) *Figure 2: A dependency diagram for the work in this program to give a sense of potential paths.
 [Link to a detailed living document.](https://www.figma.com/file/2LWv2tTrdUdfbNWPaCmccR/Aion-Research-Roadmap?type=whiteboard&node-id=0%3A1&t=VtPq32Rhzn1ovBRW-1)*